rasterradio/Kumite/README.md

 ### Knocked Down

 Players enter the Knockdown state when hit by an attack and its Followup Attack, a Power Attack, or from falling out of the arena.
 Players are also Knocked Down after losing their last health point at the end of a round.
 In this state the player cannot be hit, and both players return to their starting positions in the middle of the arena.
+While one player is Knocked Down, the attacking player can continue to move.
 Knockdowns moderate the pacing of the match.
 They let players reflect on what caused the Knockdown.
-And by resetting both players to neutral, Kumite cuts the Wakeup Game from the fighting design template.
+And by resetting both players to neutral, Shotokan Dojo cuts the Wakeup Game from the fighting design template.

 ### Ring Out